collective/volto-hydra/README.md

 - style: ```horizontal```  or ```vertical``` to help put the "add" button in the right place. default=null=opposite of parent.
 - field: You can have more than one area of sub-blocks in a container by using a different field prefix. default=blocks.
 - hide_chooser_add: you might want to put in a custom add button via ```data-block-choose``` or an api call. default=false if it's a ChooserBlock

-Now an editor can do the following on a container such as the Grid Block:
-- Add a new sub-block visually on the frontend.
-The add icon is in the direction the new block will appear.
-- Use enter on a rich text block to add a sub-block
-- remove blocks from a container
-- DND blocks in and out of containers or to reorder them
-- You can see all container settings on the sidebar when a sub-block is selected, and you can close those settings to select the parent and and manage the containers sub blocks from the side panel

 ### Level 5: Enable Visual frontend editing of Text, Media and links ([TODO](https://github.com/collective/volto-hydra/issues/5))